ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/content_model_dataprovider.md

-# CMS dataprovider
+# Content model data provider

-The Dataprovider for eZ Platform version provides an implementation for fetching catalogues and products from the CMS.
+The content model data provider provides an implementation for fetching catalogues and products from the database.

-- products are stored directly in eZ Platform
+Products are stored directly in the content structure.
-- they can use the features provided by the CMS such as languages, objects states, versioning, ..
+They can use the features provided by the content model such as languages, Objects states, versioning, etc.
-- The product catalog can be maintained in the CMS
+The product catalog can be maintained in the Back Office.

 ## Requirements

-Two Content classes have to be installed in the CMS:
+Two content classes have to be installed in the system:

 - Category
 - Product

-### The catalogue content type
+### Catalog Content Type

-The following fields are used to create a catalogElement:
+The following Fields are used to create a `CatalogElement`:

-- name: ses\_name
+- name: `ses_name`
-- text: ses\_subtitle
+- text: `ses_subtitle`
-- image: ses\_image
+- image: `ses_image`
-- identifier: main Node-Id
+- identifier: <main Node ID>

 ```
 +------------------------------------------------+